 Pump Track History: it all starts with BMX

 The first pump tracks were inspired by BMX race courses.
-Being a family sport, BMX tracks are designed to be ridden by riders from all ages.
-BMX tracks begin with a large hill or mound where riders line up at a start gate.
+Being a family sport, BMX tracks are designed to be ridden by riders of all ages.
+BMX tracks typically begin with a large hill or mound where riders line up at a starting gate.
 Upon the green light, riders snap out of the gate, pedal furiously down the hill and negotiate various types of dirt jumps, rollers and large bermed turns on their way to the finish line.

 The rhythm section is a staple of BMX and is generally the most technical section of the track.
 While still rollable, jumping through this section of track is often more difficult, forcing less skilled riders to slow down or employ different techniques to negotiate the features at race speeds.

 This portion of the track can be ridden in any number of ways, with some riders “doubling” up rollers, with others speed-manualing them.
 A mix of both riding strategies is often employed; young children and novices typically roll them, learning to pump in order to gather and maintain momentum, before learning and applying more advanced skills.

 Rumor has it the first pump tracks appeared in the back yards of Australian downhill racers in 2002.
 Unlike BMX tracks, which had a definitive start and finish and required pedaling, the pump track was more inline with rhythm sections, made into a loop.
 Instead of pedaling, riders gathered and maintained momentum by “pumping”.
 The rollers and other features were spaced in a manner that made pedaling inefficient, and forced riders to create momentum via body movements.